-If you have any queries or have difficulty completing the form, please contact Gemma Williamson (firstname.lastname@example.org).
+If you have any queries or have difficulty completing the form, please contact the Faculty Postgraduate Team (firstname.lastname@example.org).

 We will use the references that you provide as part of your course application process.
 Please do not send references to us directly as we will be unable to accept them.
 It is not essential that we receive your references in time to consider your scholarship application, although their absence may weaken your application.
-It is therefore recommended that you contact your referees directly to ask that they respond to your course application reference request before Tuesday 7 May 2019 (one week after scholarship applications close).
+It is therefore recommended that you contact your referees directly to ask that they respond to your course application reference request before one week after scholarship applications close.

 As part of the application process, you will be asked to enter information from your academic transcript into the Master's Scholarship online application form.
 We are unable to accept separate printed or electronic transcripts (regardless of file format).
 We understand that entering this information into our application form is a time-consuming process.
 However, this scheme regularly attracts over 400 applications each year and is managed by a very small team.
 We therefore do not have the resources to accept separate transcripts.